An Introduction to Project Acceleration

 Pressure On Dates Rarely Improves Outcomes

-I have lost count of the number of times a realistic plan lands a month later than a stakeholder wants.
-The request is familiar: shave three to four weeks off somehow.
+I have lost count of the number of times a realistic plan forecasts delivery a month later than a stakeholder wants.
+The request from leadership is familiar: shave three to four weeks off somehow.
+I see three common patterns here:

-• Compression by assumption: “we’ll find a way” stands in for actual re‑planning.
-The detail is deferred, the promise is brought forward.
+• Compression: ā€œwe’ll find a wayā€ stands in for actual re‑planning.
+The promise is brought forward without consideration of any of the detail.

+When ā€œshorterā€ is the goal, delivery teams start negotiating with reality instead of with the sponsor.
+It can look decisive but it rarely is.
 The plan can sometimes be made tighter with clear trade‑offs but shaving time without changing scope, risk, quality, or resources is not a plan.

 Crashing